KDE/kde-builder/doc/using-kde-builder/advanced-features.md

 ```

 Once kde-builder has acknowledged the signal, it will stop processing
-after the current module is built and installed.
+after the current project is built and installed.
 If kde-builder is
 still updating source code when the request is received, kde-builder
-will stop after the module source code update is complete.
+will stop after the project source code update is complete.
 Once both the
 update and build processes have stopped early, kde-builder will print
 its partial results and exit.